Bendigo Nurses' Conference

 Sometimes a person may feel "hypo" but have a high blood sugar.
 You, as a nurse, may see other types of instability that can be demoralising for the patient experiencing them.
 This session looks at:

 - What type of psychosocial and clinical support should be provided?

 Jane HellstenMulti-resistant Organisms: What You Need to Know

 There is now a range of so-called "superbugs" that are extremely concerning to humans.
 Antibiotic treatments seldom work and morbidity and mortality from contamination is a grave problem.
 This session reviews what is known about "superbugs" and informs you of the latest evidence on transmission pathways, prevention, and treatment.
 It includes:

-- An update on latest known superbugs
+- Update on latest known superbugs

 - How to prevent cross infection